 Fritillaria michaelovsky “Michael’s Flower”–Nodding bells of purple/bronze edged with gold.
-Plant like F. meleagris.
+Plant these like F. meleagris.

 Fritillaria persica “Persian Fritillary”–3-foot spires of plum-purple flowers.
-Plant like F. imperialis.
+Plant these like F. imperialis.

 4” tall dainty white flowers in very early spring.
 Plant these pest-proof bulbs 3” to 4” deep; part-sun to light shade.
 Pretty when naturalized in lawns.

 Incredibly fragrant flowers in a rainbow of colors.
 Blooms in mid- to late-March.
 Plant 6” deep; full to half-day sun.